postmanlabs/labs-docs/src/pages/docs/administration/team-merge.md

 ## FAQ

+### I'm on a free account, what happens to my personal collections once I join a new team?

+As long as you are synced to the Postman Cloud, collections and environments only in a Personal Workspace will be carried over into the new team.
+The organizational structure of your Personal Workspace will remain the same.
+Anything that has been shared to a Team Workspace will remain with the team after you leave, meaning you will lose access to it.
+If any issues arise during this process, please reach out to your [support team.](postman.com/support)

 ### Can I be on 2 teams at once?

 No. You can only be on one team at a time.

 ### What happens to published documentation from the previous team?

 The previous links will break since the old team is disabled.
-New documentation URLs will need to be generated when Collections are [re-published from your new team pages](/docs/publishing-your-api/publishing-your-docs/)
+New documentation URLs will need to be generated when collections are [re-published from your new team pages](/docs/publishing-your-api/publishing-your-docs/)

 ### What happens to the old team once everyone leaves?